251 South Willard Street Burlington, VT 05401

 Today, the faculty, staff and students reflect the spirit of the college's radically pragmatic motto "Audeamus" ("Let Us Dare"), the same spirit that has guided the innovative education at Champlain since 1878.

 In October 2013, writer John Tierney of The Atlantic magazine described Champlain as the "Ideal College" in an article for the American Futures project.
 After visiting campus, Tierney concluded that "...American higher education would be better off if more colleges tried to replicate what's going on here."

-Such accolades continue to raise the reputation of the College, including U.S. News & World Report citing Champlain as the #1 "Most Innovative School" in the North for the fifth year in a row in its 2020 regional rankings; The Princeton Review listing Champlain in The Best 381 Colleges: 2017 Edition, and the 2017 Fiske Guide to Colleges recognizing Champlain as one of the "best and most interesting schools" in the United States, Canada and Great Britain; and recognition as a 2020 College of Distinction for its "Engagement, Teaching, Community, and Outcomes."
+Such accolades continue to raise the reputation of the College, including U.S. News & World Report citing Champlain as a "Most Innovative School" in the North for the fifth year in a row in its 2020 regional rankings; The Princeton Review listing Champlain in The Best 385 Colleges: 2020 Edition; the 2021 Fiske Guide to Colleges recognizing Champlain as one of the "best and most interesting schools" in the United States, Canada and Great Britain; and recognition as a 2020 College of Distinction for its "Engagement, Teaching, Community, and Outcomes."

-Champlain College's scope and stature have grown significantly since its opened in 1878, but its central mission of educating students to become skilled practitioners, effective professional and engaged global citizens has remained remarkably consistent.
+Champlain College's scope and stature have grown significantly since its opening in 1878, but at its heart remains its central mission of educating adaptable thinkers, daring change-makers, and inclusive innovators who shape professions and inspire communities.